This is the top of the main content

 On this page

-Auction 29, Licences for FM sound broadcasting
+Auction 30, Licence for FM sound broadcasting

-The licences for sale are:
+The licence for sale is:

 In order to participate in the auction all bidders are required to register with Turners by contacting Patrick Marsh via email or telephone.